ctkelley/SIAMFANLEquations.jl/README.md

 | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][build-status-img]][build-status-url] [![][codecov-img]][codecov-url] | [![DOI](https://zenodo.org/badge/256312455.svg)](https://zenodo.org/badge/latestdoi/256312455) |

+# SIAMFANLEquations v0.8:
-# SIAMFANLEquations v0.8: manuscript is in preproduction (aka copyediting).
+# v0.7 of the manuscript is in preproduction (aka copyediting).
-# I tag this version when it goes to the printer.
+# I tag this version 0.8 when it goes to the printer.
 Going to the printer is final production.
 So changes after that are impossible.

 <img width = 400, src="https://user-images.githubusercontent.com/10243067/177564677-21c22513-ef0d-407e-89bc-52f45bd64fdd.png">